The Inter College Council is bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act.

 - otherwise complying with the Australian Privacy Principles or other applicable privacy legislation.

-How Does the College Treat Sensitive Information?
+How Does the Inter College Council Treat Sensitive Information?

-In referring to ‘sensitive information’, the College means: information relating to a person’s racial or ethnic origin, political opinions, religion, trade union or other professional or trade association membership, philosophical beliefs, sexual orientation or practices or criminal record, that is also personal information; health information and biometric information about an individual.
+In referring to ‘sensitive information’, the Inter College Council means: information relating to a person’s racial or ethnic origin, political opinions, religion, trade union or other professional or trade association membership, philosophical beliefs, sexual orientation or practices or criminal record, that is also personal information; health information and biometric information about an individual.

 Sensitive information will be used and disclosed only for the purpose for which it was provided or a directly related secondary purpose, unless the supplier of the information agrees otherwise, or the use or disclosure of the sensitive information is allowed by law.